papay0/papay0.github.io/src/pages/money-management-learnings/index.md

 ___Disclaimer:
 This article is about sharing knowledge.
 You should also do your own research and not simply do what is written here.
 I will not be responsible for what you do with your money.
 I am not a financial advisor.
 I will generalize a lot of things and use simple terms on purpose.
-Please [let me know](https://twitter.com/papay0) if I write something wrong so that I can learn and correct this article.
+Please [let me know](https://twitter.com/papay0) if I wrote something wrong so that I can learn and correct this article.
 This is NOT a step by step tutorial about how to invest your money.
 I only describe things related to the stock market, other ways to invest exist and I will not describe them here.___